-Offers the core health science curriculum plus OT prerequisites necessary for the Master of Occupational Therapy program at UF.
+Offers the core health science curriculum plus prerequisites necessary for the Doctor of Occupational Therapy program at UF.

-The general health science, pre-professional and pre-physical therapy specializations collapse into one track beginning in the junior year and follow the same core curriculum, focusing on the health care system, different diseases and disabilities, the role of the health care provider in prevention and treatment, research methods and understanding core public health concepts.
-The senior year focuses on patient provider communication, effective leadership and critical-thinking skills important to clinical problem solving and the bioethical and legal issues impacting health care.
+The General Health Science, Preprofessional and Pre-Physical therapy specializations collapse into one track beginning in the junior year and follow the same core curriculum, focusing on the health care system, different diseases and disabilities, the role of the health care provider in prevention and treatment, research methods and understanding core public health concepts.
+The senior year focuses on patient provider communication, effective leadership and critical-thinking skills important to clinical problem solving and the bioethical and legal issues affecting health care.

 Regardless of specialization selected, students complement core courses with electives to round out their academic skills and interests.

 Upon successful completion of the Health Science program, students receive the Bachelor of Health Science degree.
 While the majority of students pursue graduate or professional training in a health field (e.g. occupational therapy, physical therapy, medicine, physician assistant, health administration, dentistry, public health), some students seek employment in hospital or related community organizations after completing the BHS.

 While all specializations are designed for students interested in health care, students should select the specialization that most closely approximates their career plans and overall academic performance.
 Included in specific tracks are typical prerequisites for UF graduate and professional programs.

 All course specializations in the health science program require a minimum 3.0 overall and prerequisite GPA for admission at the junior level.